JrNerio30/IDD-SEM1-PROJECT/README.md

 ### About Portfolio

-This is my [Portfolio](https://jrnerio30.github.io/Portfolio/) and it's my first website/ personal project.
+This is my [IDD Semester 1 Project](https://jrnerio30.github.io/Portfolio/) and it's my first website/ personal project.
 And with this project, I am confident and ready to get my hands dirty on creating many more projects in the future.

 I've learned: